Some links in this post may be affiliate links

 Some Alocasia plants that were intially placed in the Alocasia longiloba species complex but are now considered as varieties or types include; 'argyrea', 'korthalsii', 'lowii', and 'watsoniana'.

-If you would like to add these plants to your collection, They are available on Etsy.
+If you would like to add these plants to your collection, They are available on Etsy Link to Etsy).

-Alocasia longiloba prospers in bright, indirect light away from direct sunlight, warm and humid conditions and moderately moist, fertile, well-drained soils in addition to regular feeding during the growing season.
+Alocasia longiloba prospers in bright indirect light away from direct sunlight, average warmth of 18-250C, humidity of 60-70% and moderately moist, fertile, well-drained, aroids soils in addition to monthly feeding during the growing season.

 Alocasia longiloba requires regular pruning to keep it neat and also reduce pest and disease infestations.
 Repotting is only needed when it becomes pot-bound.
 Continue reading for more on these growing conditions and how to provide them.

-Water Alocasia longiloba thoroughly during the growing season and allow the top 2 in. of soil to dry out between waterings to maintain the soil moderately moist through out.
+Water Alocasia longiloba thoroughly during the growing season and allow the top 2 inches of soil to dry out between waterings to maintain the soil moderately moist through out.

-Alocasia longiloba grows best in bright, indirect light.
+Alocasia longiloba grows best in bright indirect light (filtered light).
 Keep it away from direct sunlight as it can cause the leaves to be sunscorched (brown marks on the leaves).

 Occasionally rotate the pot to ensure that the plant gets light on all sides for even growth to prevent lop-sided growth.

-Alocasia longiloba requires high humidity inorder to thrive.
+Alocasia longiloba requires high humidity of 60-70% to thrive.
 To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.

 You can also place it in a bathroom or other moist areas in the home where humidity is high if the lighting is adequate.
 Check out these techniques on how to raise the humidity for houseplants.